 Almaden Country Day School is pleased to welcome young men and women from around the globe to study in the dynamic, exciting learning environment of Silicon Valley.
 ACDS prepares international students to be confident, creative, well-rounded and academically-prepared for the rigorous American high schools and colleges to which they apply.

 Almaden Country Day School is authorized by the US Government to issue I-20 visas.
 I-20s are issued after a student has been accepted and enrolled for admission.
 We admit international students in grades 6-8, and issue I-20s for potential students to obtain their F-1 visas.
 (We may also admit students in grades K-5 who have an exceptionally strong family support network in San Jose.)
-We work with selected partner agencies for recruitment of international applicants and for homestay placement in San Jose.
+We work with a selected partner agency for recruitment of international applicants and for homestay placement in San Jose.

 ACDS requires a high level of English proficiency as assessed during a personal/webcam interview during the admission process.
 ACDS will provide limited ESL support to international students; this service is included in the international tuition fee (please see International Student Coordinator, below).